sachasayan/obelisk/README.md

 - **Physical dimensions**, which are a product of....
 - **Dot Pitch**, signified by P1, P5, P10, etc.
+	-	The pitch number represents how detailed a display is.
+The smaller the number, the closer the pixels are together.
-	-	Specifies the area res.
-The pitch number represents the distance in mm between each pixel, ie this means that a P10 32x32 panel will always be 320mm x 320mm in total dimensions.
-A P5 32x32 panel will be 160mm x 160mm.
+  - The number itself meaures distance in mm between each pixel.
+  - This means that a P10 32x32 panel will always be 320mm x 320mm in total dimensions, a P5 32x32 panel will be 160mm x 160mm, and so on.
 - and **Resolution**, most commonly 32x32, 32x16, and 64x32
   - Pretty self-explanatory.
 Most indoor panels tend to be 64x32 rectangles
 - **Scan**, almost always in powers of two: 1/2, 1/4, 1/8, 1/16
   - These panels are multiplexed, meaning they only update certain rows at a time (faster than the human eye can detect) the scan rate signifies how often rows are updated.
   - A 1/2 panel is as fast as you can get, alternating every other row.
 First odd number rows are updated, then even number rows, then odd, then even...
-  - A 1/8 panel updates each row
+  - A 1/8 panel updates each row every eight passes.
   - Generally, you want as fast as you can get, but as with all things, there's a cost tradeoff.
 I'd say 1/4 or 1/8 scan panels are just fine for most uses.
 Try to avoid 1/16 panels or above unless you're doing purely static displays of text or images.
 - **Brightness**, measured in cd/m2
   - Outdoor panels typically exceed 6000cd/m2, which is incredibly bright.